jezevec10/jstris-guide/guide.md

 | Back-to-Back       |     **+1** |   |      10 |      **4** |
 |                    |            |   |      11 |      **4** |
 |                    |            |   |     12+ |      **5** |

+### Drop Speed
+The speed at which pieces normally fall without player input.
+In a multiplayer match, the speed is usually at a fixed rate, but in certain presets depending on the settings can increase.
+- Acceleration
+- Speed
+- Ground Time (I don't know, find a better term for me pls)

+**Acceleration** is how fast the drop speed increases depending on how many lines are cleared or time spent in a match.
+This is usually turned off in default rooms and most presets.
+The acceleration can increase for each individual opponent or for the whole room.

+**Speed** is how fast the block drops. (?)

+**Ground Time** how long a block can be touching the place directly beneath it before it is placed.
+This can be adjusted by either duration from initial touch, total duration of touch, and amount of block rotations.

 ### Garbage Distribution